Transfer Molding

 Inspection

-Insert position, dimensional check, and parting line inspection per drawing.
-Batch traceability recorded.
+Insert position, dimensions, and parting line quality are checked to drawing.

 Best Suited For